-The culmination products were a website studentworkgallery.hixs.org and an eBook created by students that build a mosaic of portraits that depicts Gurgaon’s transition and how it sits at the intersection of rural and urban and the local and global, by looking at the true diverse cross section of individual stories as “case studies”.
-The data analysis done by students along with the research reports are also available on the website.
+The culmination product was an eBook created by students that built a mosaic of portraits that depicts Gurgaon’s transition and how it sits at the intersection of rural and urban and the local and global, by looking at the true diverse cross section of individual stories as “case studies”.

 The students were in the driver’s seat throughout this expedition like in the other HIXS expeditions and the idea of setting them on a journalistic endeavour to capture stories of the lives of people of Gurgaon unleashed their creativity beyond we had even imagined.
 They led the research and the composition of their photographic portraits and stories.
 They designed their own website and book and planned the culmination.
 This creative independence generated enormous excitement, involvement and ownership of the expedition, by the students.
 They were guided by expert facilitators on the research methodology and also photographic skills that they used extensively during the expedition.